emmt/LazyAlgebra.jl/doc/mappings.md

 ## Implementation of new mappings or linear operators

 `LazyAlgebra` provides a number of mappings and linear operators.
-To create now primitive mapping types (not by combining existing mappings) and benefit from the `LazyAlgebra` infrastruture, you have to:
+To create new primitive mapping types (not by combining existing mappings) and benefit from the `LazyAlgebra` infrastruture, you have to:

-* create a new type derived from `Mapping` or one of its abstract subtypes such as `LinearMapping` or `SelfAdjointOperator`;
+* Create a new type derived from `Mapping` or one of its abstract subtypes such as `LinearMapping`.

-* implement at least two methods `vcreate` and `apply!` specialized for the new mapping type.
+* Implement at least two methods `vcreate` and `apply!` specialized for the new mapping type.
 The former method is to create a new output variable suitable to store the result of applying the mapping (or one of its variants) to some input variable.
 Applying the mapping is done by the latter method.